 Exercise is one of the easiest and most accessible tools to help improve overall health.
 It has positive impacts on our cardiovascular system, our muscles and bones, and even our mood and mental health.
 It is an important part of weight management and metabolic health.

-Some of the other major benefits of exercise include:
+Some of the other major benefits of exercise and staying active through pregnancy include:

 - Improved cardiovascular function, muscular strength and endurance, and flexibility